 I am embarrassingly excited about the fact that these Pumpkin Spice Baked Donuts were made without any oil, butter or white sugar.
-Not only are they moist, fluffy and delicious but they are also packed with protein, nutrients and fiber.

 Admittedly, I am not a fan of traditional fried donuts (shocker) but I was eager to come up with a baked version that tastes like a naughty donut but is secretly a nutritious breakfast.

 Mission accomplished thanks to luscious pumpkin, creamy yogurt and just enough cinnamon and sugar to make you feel all warm and happy inside.

 The fact that my 15 month old son can feed this to himself is an added bonus.

 Cassie, I hope I made you proud! xoxo